aristanetworks/anta/docs/usage-inventory-catalog.md

       name: < name to display in report.
 Default is host:port (Optional) >
       tags: < list of tags to use to filter inventory during tests >
       disable_cache: < Disable cache per hosts.
 Default is False. >
+      use_session_auth: < Enable session-based authentication for this host.
+Default is False. >
   networks:
     - network: < network using CIDR notation >
       tags: < list of tags to use to filter inventory during tests >
       disable_cache: < Disable cache per network.
 Default is False. >
+      use_session_auth: < Enable session-based authentication for all hosts in this network.
+Default is False. >
   ranges:
     - start: < first ip address value of the range >
       end: < last ip address value of the range >
       tags: < list of tags to use to filter inventory during tests >
       disable_cache: < Disable cache per range.
+Default is False. >
+      use_session_auth: < Enable session-based authentication for all hosts in this range.
 Default is False. >
 ```

 The inventory file must start with the `anta_inventory` key then define one or multiple methods: